-Don’t travel upcountry without a First Aid Kit, spare fuel that can take you for about 300km, enough oil to refill the sump, enough water for drinking and for refilling the engines cooling system if it bursts.
+Don’t travel upcountry without a First Aid Kit, spare fuel that can take you for about 300km, enough oil to refill the sump, enough water for drinking, and for refilling the engine cooling system if it bursts.

-While driving in Uganda, remember to move with the following documentations to avoid fines;
+While driving in Uganda, remember to move with the following documentation to avoid fines;

 - Vehicle certificate of insurance